I'm a third generation farm girl living in the PNW. I live on a small farm where I love to garden, gather fresh eggs and take walks with our dogs.

-Around age 30 I developed Hashimoto’s Disease.
+Around age 30 I learned I have Hashimoto's Disease, celiacs and rosacea.
 It took seven doctors and almost five years to figure out why my health was declining.
 I finally found an incredible naturopath who has helped me turn my life around with a gluten-free, soy-free, legume-free lifestyle that also sometimes includes no grains or dairy.

 But, let's be honest rice and dairy are hard for me to give up some days and I add them into my diet in moderation.